-He organized the first national seminars on the internet and law enforcement in the 1990s, and a national seminar that examined the Columbine School shooting.
+Henry organized the first national seminars on the internet and law enforcement in the 1990s and one that examined the Columbine School shooting.

 While engaged in a publishing venture in the former Soviet Union, Henry Quinlan was asked by President George H. Bush to organize the publishing of the children's book, "Make Way for Ducklings" in Russia in 1991.
 He also organized the construction of the Make Way for Ducklings statutes in Moscow as part of a 1991 Summit meeting of President Bush and Secretary Gorbachev.